First Look at the User Interface

 We want you to think of your work in dotMemory as of some sort of crime investigation (memory analysis in terms of dotMemory).
 The main idea here is to collect data (one or more memory snapshots) and choose a number of suspects (analysis subjects that potentially cause the issue).
 So, you start with some list of suspects and continuously narrow this list.
 One suspect may lead you to another, and so on, until you determine the guilty one.

-This analysis concept (when you narrow your research scope from bigger to smaller entities) is what makes dotMemory so different comparing to other profilers.
+This analysis concept (when you narrow your research scope from bigger to smaller entities) is what makes dotMemory so different compared to other profilers.
 Unlike competitors, dotMemory allows you to operate not only with separate objects but with so-called object sets.
 Object set is a number of objects selected by a specific condition.
 To ease the understanding, think of an object set as of the result of some query (very similar to a SQL query).
 For example, you can tell dotMemory something like "Select all objects created by the call SomeCall(); and promoted to Gen 2" , or "Select all objects retained in memory by the instance A", and so on.

 The dotMemory user interface fully reflects the idea of the step-by-step investigation.